Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 Deciding on a migration method

 Before you begin migrating from WooCommerce to Shopify, you need to decide how you want to approach the migration process.
-There are a few different approaches for your migration from WooCommerce to Shopify, each with its own time and cost implications:
+There are a few different approaches for your migration from WooCommerce to Shopify, each with its own time and cost implications, and varying levels of shopify workflow automation:

 Method | Speed | Cost | Details |